nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/query-endpoint.md

 Since Nuxeo 6.0, you can use Automation operations remotely to run Page Providers in Elasticsearch.

-There are no means to directly execute queries&nbsp;on Elasticsearch through Automation.
+There are no means to directly execute queries on Elasticsearch through Automation.
 Use the following Query endpoint instead: [Document.PageProvider](https://github.com/nuxeo/nuxeo-features/blob/6.0/nuxeo-automation/nuxeo-automation-features/src/main/java/org/nuxeo/ecm/automation/core/operations/services/DocumentPageProviderOperation.java) gives the ability to run page provider on Elasticsearch by passing the parameter **providerName**.
 This provider has to be created (for instance `myPageProviderESQL` and has to be set in `$NUXEO_HOME/bin/nuxeo.conf`.

 ```
 elasticsearch.override.pageproviders=default_search,myPageProviderESQL